How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 Durability

-Cheap bowling balls are typically made of poor-quality plastics which break quickly under pressure, and so you can actually end up spending more in an attempt to replace balls that are already broken.
+Cheap bowling balls are typically made of poor-quality plastics, which break quickly under pressure, so you can spend more in an attempt to replace balls that are already broken.

 Style